 “I think a lot of people are worried,” Cheney said, pointing to a recent ruling by the U.S. Court of Appeals for the D.C.
-Circuit which found that Obama had violated the Constitution by making recess appointments while lawmakers were using gimmick to keep Congress in session over the holidays.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Circuit which found that Obama had violated the Constitution by making recess appointments while lawmakers were using gimmick to keep Congress in session over the holidays.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “So I think the concern is very real and very legitimate, that the administration sometimes isn’t as cautious or as precise, if you will,” Cheney opined.

 No, definitely not cautious or precise, definitely.
 That is the province of wiser men.